Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-Parameters can be defined as an infinite parameter with the ellepsis <kbd>...</kbd> character.
+Parameters can be defined as an infinite parameter with the ellipsis <kbd>...</kbd> character.
 It enables an indefinite number of arguments to pass.
 If there are non parameters present, it must be the last parameters from the list.

 Example:
 ```lua